dmurfet/deeplinearlogic/README.md

 ## News

 In the **current code** sharpening is implemented for the NTM and we have changed many of the nonlinearities from the `v1` code.
 The good news is that the memory is now being used in a sensible way; for example, with `num_classes = 10`, `N = 30` and `memory_address_size = 128, memory_content_size = 20` (so there are eight symbols in the alphabet plus the initial and terminal symbol) we have seen one training where the write address was advanced from `0` to `8`, pausing at each location for several timesteps.
-However convergence is now subject to a weird bug.
-The models steadily decrease their error to around `0.08` and then jump up to around `0.9` after roughly `85` epochs.
-This jump is accompanied by the write address being full of `NaN`s.
-I don't understand why.
-I added clipping to the computation of `r_new, w_new` in `ntm.py` but it didn't seem to help.
+There were bugs with `NaN`s but these seem to have now been fixed.
+The problem was computing cross-entropy with `tf.log(tf.softmax(...))` rather than `tf.log_softmax`.

+The current problems

+- I haven't been able to get the error under `0.05` during training (I've only tried for `100` epochs though).
+- Generalisation to longer sequences is still terrible.

 Despite this it seems like we are close to having a working implementation of the NTM, at least for the Copy task.